-Version Checker Version Checker
+Version Checker

+This essay does not describe an existing computer program, just one that should exist.
 This essay is about a suggested student project in Java programming.
 This essay gives a rough overview of how it might work.
-It does not describe an actual complete program.
 I have no source, object, specifications, file layouts or anything else useful to implementing this project.
-Everything I have to say to help you with this project is written below.
-I am not prepared to help you implement it; I have too many other projects of my own.
+Everything I have prepared to help you is right here.

-I do contract work for a living, which could include writing a program such as this.
-However, I don’t do people’s homework for them.
+Though I am a programmer by profession, I don’t do people’s homework for them.
 That just robs them of an education.

-You have my full permission to implement this project any way you please.
+You have my full permission to implement this project in any way you please and to keep all the profits from your endeavour.

 The Problem

 Every program has a different way to find out that a new version has been released.
 Unfortunately there is no standard way to check.
-Further it is very common for updates to go unnoticed or to get lost.
+Further, it is very common for updates to go unnoticed or to get lost.
 Further, many manufacturers will notify you of micro updates, but not of major ones, or of ones for which there is a charge.

 The Plan

 What we need is a uniform, quick, automated way of discovering if any of your software is out of date.
 It works like this.
-You maintain an SQL database on a webserver that contains the following information about each product.
-For each customer you maintain the following information: The customer then daily runs a little program that does a lookup by ID, and sends him a list of his products that are not current.
+You maintain an SQL (Standard Query Language) database on a webserver that contains the following information about each product.
+For each customer you maintain the following information: The customer then daily runs a little program that does a lookup by ID and sends him a list of his products that are not current.
 If the customer does not check in for a few days, you send him an email with that information in human readable form.
 You could also provide a web interface where the customer must provide an ID and password.

 This leaves the question, where does the information for the product versions come from.
 Here are some possibilities.